 I’ve been afraid to say this for a while because of how it will be perceived, but my favourite book of all time is actually a textbook.
-Now before you think that makes me someone that you would never want to speak to, I’ll ask if you have ever read anything by Irvin Yalom, American Psychiatrist and Author?
+So before you think that makes me someone you would never want to speak to, I’ll ask if you have ever read anything by Irvin Yalom, American Psychiatrist and Author?

 What is Existential Psychotherapy?

 Existentialism is the philosophical exploration of existential issues or questions about our existence that we don’t have an easy answer for.
 We all suffer from anxiety, despair, grief and loneliness at times in our lives.
 Existential Psychotherapy tries to understand what life and humanity are about.